-- (a) A physician who a delegates medical acts to collaborates with a physician assistant is responsible for the physician assistant's medical acts and must provide adequate supervision must be available for consultation with the physician assistant.
+(a) A physician who a delegates medical acts to collaborates with a physician assistant is responsible for the physician assistant's medical acts and must provide adequate supervision must be available for consultation with the physician assistant.
 Adequate supervision will depend on the nature of the practice setting and the experience of the physician assistant.
-It is the obligation of each team of physician(s) and physician assistant(s) to ensure that the physician assistant's scope of practice is identified, and that delegation of medical tasks is appropriate to the physician assistant's level of empetence education, training, and experience that the relationship of, and access to, the supervising collaborating physician is defined, and that a process for evaluation of the physician assistant's performance is established. - (b) Each physician-physician assistant team, hospital, clinic, medical group, or other healthcare facility shall be responsible for creating a written collaborative agreement, which shall be kept on file at the primary location where the physician assistant provides care, describing the information required by subsection (a) of this section.
-The written collaborative agreement shall be made available to the Board or the Council upon request. - (c) A supervising physician may not delegate a medical act to a physician assistant who, by statute or professional regulation, is prohibited from performing the act. - (c) (d)Supervising A collaborating physician may not be involved in patient care in name only. - (e)(d) A supervising collaborating physician may not delegate assign medical acts to a physician assistant that exceed the physician's scope of license. practice. - (f)(e) A supervising collaborating physician may not at any given time supervise-collaborate with more than 4 physician assistants, unless a regulation of the Board increases or decreases the number.
-This limit does not apply to physicians and physician assistants who practice in the same physical office or facility building, such as an emergency department. - (g)(f) A physician who supervises collaborates with a physician assistant in violation of the provisions of this subchapter or of regulations adopted pursuant to this subchapter is subject to disciplinary action by the Board of Medical Licensure and Discipline for permitting the unauthorized practice of medicine.
+It is the obligation of each team of physician(s) and physician assistant(s) to ensure that the physician assistant's scope of practice is identified, and that delegation of medical tasks is appropriate to the physician assistant's level of competence education, training, and experience, that the relationship of, and access to, the supervising collaborating physician is defined, and that a process for evaluation of the physician assistant's performance is established. (b) Each physician-physician assistant team, hospital, clinic, medical group, or other healthcare facility shall be responsible for creating a written collaborative agreement, which shall be kept on file at the primary location where the physician assistant provides care, describing the information required by subsection (a) of this section.
+The written collaborative agreement shall be made available to the Board or the Council upon request. (c) A supervising physician may not delegate a medical act to a physician assistant who, by statute or professional regulation, is prohibited from performing the act.

+(c) (d)Supervising A collaborating physician may not be involved in patient care in name only and must be involved in active patient care on a regular basis.

+(e)(d) A supervising collaborating physician may not delegate assign medical acts to a physician assistant that exceed the physician's scope of license. practice.

+(f)(e) A supervising collaborating physician may not at any given time supervise-collaborate with more than 4 physician assistants, unless a regulation of the Board increases or decreases the number.
+This limit does not apply to physicians and physician assistants who practice in the same physical office or facility building, such as an emergency department so long as there is active, physician coverage.

+(g)(f) A physician who supervises collaborates with a physician assistant in violation of the provisions of this subchapter or of regulations adopted pursuant to this subchapter is subject to disciplinary action by the Board of Medical Licensure and Discipline for permitting the unauthorized practice of medicine.